Learning To Apologize

 There are many reasons for wanting to change the past and guilt is one of them.
 It's a natural result of wrongdoings and no matter whether you lie to a close friend or say something that hurts your husband's feelings, guilt is as unpleasant to live with as disappointment and depression.

 Shame is another reason for wanting to change the past.
-Perhaps you got arrested for snorting cocaine at a friend's party and whenever you get back to work – you wish the whole thing were just a bad dream.
+Perhaps you were arrested for snorting cocaine at a friend's party and whenever you get back to work, you wish the whole thing was just a bad dream.

 Learning From Mistakes